Skip to main content

 There are moments when a parent suddenly sees two things at once: the child they raised and the adult standing fully in front of them.
 Today is one of those moments for me.

-I am proud of the man you have become, not because life has always been simple, but because you have kept learning how to care, listen, work hard and show up for the people you love.
+I’m proud of the man you’ve become, not because life has always been easy, but because you keep learning how to care, listen, work hard and show up for the people you love.

-May you protect the friendship at the heart of your love and keep choosing each other in the small everyday ways that matter most.
+May you always protect the friendship at the heart of your love and keep choosing each other in all the small, everyday ways that matter most.

 With love and pride,